parope23/Team5/traffic_signs/README.md

 # Traffic Sign Detection

+Tasks 1,2 and the thresholds selection done in the jupyter notebook `traffic_signs/task1.ipynb`

+Tasks 3 and 4 done in `traffic_signs/main.py`

+## Global

 Use the `traffic_signs/main.py` file to obtain the traffic sign masks of a set of images.

 After running the script, result masks will be saved into a directory and performance metrics will be